rogerpence/command-runner/README.md

 I do use Bash aliases in some cases.
 But for development work, Bash aliases:

-* impose too much friction (you need to source the profile file after changing it)
+* Aliases impose too much friction to create (you need to source the profile file after changing it)

-* you can't have project-specific Bash aliases
+* You can't have project-specific Bash aliases.

-* Bash aliases don't expose themselves easily. command-runner's help panel quickly shows you the commands available
+* Aliases don't expose themselves easily--you have to know they are. command-runner's help panel quickly shows you the commands available.

+* Aliases can't be searched. command-runner makes it easy to search for text in your commands.

 ## How command-runner works